mmsaki/nft-trading-analysis/CONTRIBUTING.md

  4. **Push** your work back up to your fork
  5. Submit a **Pull Request (PR)** to the `development` branch so that we can review your changes

-NOTE: Be sure to merge the latest from the `development` branch before making a PR!
+NOTE: Be sure to merge the latest from the `development` branch before making a Pull Request!